 FAQ

 Insulating a metal building depends on a number of factors.
 Spray foam materials provide excellent sealing and insulation, but construction requires expertise.
 Fibreglass and coil materials are affordable and suitable for large areas, but may warp over time.
 Rigid board insulation provides strong and consistent insulation, but construction requires special attention to safety.
-Choosing the best insulation requires a combination of building needs, budget and construction conditions.
+Choosing the best insulation requires a combination of building needs, budget, and construction conditions.

 Areas of focus include walls and roofs.
 Roofs require special attention as they are exposed to direct sunlight.
 Moisture barriers also apply to floors to prevent moisture penetration.